LinkedIn is known for being one of the best places to connect with business professionals.

 You can break the four Premium subscriptions into two categories.
 Career and Business are for the average business professional, while Sales Navigator and Recruiter Lite are for sales and recruiting professionals.

-Being the most useful for job-seekers on LinkedIn, Premium Career is a great option for those wanting to stand out to hiring managers and compare their skills to other job applicants.
+As the most useful for job-seekers on LinkedIn, Premium Career is a great option for those wanting to stand out to hiring managers and compare their skills to other job applicants.

 Upon confirming your Premium Career subscription, click the “Me” drop-down menu at the top right of the page.
 This is where you have access to your Premium subscription.
 Click on “Access My Premium”.

 If you click on the blue links under “Your Premium features,” LinkedIn lays out how to use each feature with a short, concise blurb about each one.
 LinkedIn does a great job of providing all the information you need to use these features effectively.
-Take the InMail blurb for example.
-You’re told how you can use the messages and are even linked to a YouTube video explaining it in more detail.

 Premium Career also comes with a Resume Builder.
 By clicking on this link under “Your Premium features,” you’ll be able to build your own custom resume right on LinkedIn.
 Be sure to add all of your personal and professional information before downloading it as a PDF.